manifold-systems/manifold/manifold-deps-parent/manifold-ext/self.md

 # The *Self* Type with `@Self`

-The *Self* type provides a way to _statically_ express the "type of this" and is most useful in situations where a method return type or parameter type in a base type reflects the subtype i.e., the *receiver* type.
+The *Self* type provides a way to _statically_ express the "type of this" and is most useful in situations where a method return type or parameter type in a base type reflects a subtype.

 Consider the case where `equals()` is symmetric, only objects of the declaring class can be equal.
 ```java